albertar95/stereo8_website_clean_architecture/README.md

-## stereo8 website with micoservice architecture
+## stereo8 website with clean architecture

 after designing stereo8 website with asp.net core web application i became familiar with clean architecture and tried to redesign that project with this approach.